Battery charger

-A battery charger, recharger, or simply charger, is a device that stores energy in a battery by running an electric current through it.
-The charging protocol (how much voltage or current for how long, and what to do when charging is complete) depends on the size and type of the battery being charged.
-Some battery types have high tolerance for overcharging (i.e., continued charging after the battery has been fully charged) and can be recharged by connection to a constant voltage source or a constant current source, depending on battery type.
+A battery charger, recharger, or simply charger, is a device that stores energy in an electric battery by running current through it.
+The charging protocol—how much voltage and current, for how long and what to do when charging is complete—depends on the size and type of the battery being charged.
+Some battery types have high tolerance for overcharging after the battery has been fully charged and can be recharged by connection to a constant voltage source or a constant current source, depending on battery type.

 Simple chargers of this type must be manually disconnected at the end of the charge cycle.
 Other battery types use a timer to cut off when charging should be complete.
 Other battery types cannot withstand over-charging, becoming damaged (reduced capacity, reduced lifetime), over heating or even exploding.
 The charger may have temperature or voltage sensing circuits and a microprocessor controller to safely adjust the charging current and voltage, determine the state of charge, and cut off at the end of charge.
 Chargers may elevate the output voltage proportionally with current to compensate for impedance in the wires.